cutofmyjib/cutofmyjib.github.io/_posts/projects/2016-02-01-eventfindr.md

 ## **Extension:**
-You can view or downloaded it on [github](https://github.com/cutofmyjib/eventFindr) or at the [chrome web store](https://chrome.google.com/webstore/detail/eventfindr/gcndpbmgdieminkckiigidajcjaepmgn).
+You can view or download it on [github](https://github.com/cutofmyjib/eventFindr) or at the [chrome web store](https://chrome.google.com/webstore/detail/eventfindr/gcndpbmgdieminkckiigidajcjaepmgn).